NDM-123/NetML-Competition2020/readme.md

 ----------------

-Three prize winners (The Winner, Runner-up, 2nd Runner-up) will be announced for each track.
-In order to win the prize, for example for non-vpn2016 toplevel track, a team must submit their results for both non-vpn2016_toplevel_dev and vpn2016_toplevel_challenge phases.
-The final score for each track will be calculated by averaging the 'overall' scores of both *dev* and *challenge* phases.

-The evaluation page lists detailed information regarding how submissions will be scored.
-The evaluation servers are open.
-To enter the competition, first you need to create an account on EvalAI, developed by the CloudCV team.
-EvalAI is an open-source web platform designed for organizing and participating in challenges to push the state of the art on AI tasks.

-To submit your JSON file to the NetML evaluation servers, click on the “Submit” tab on the NetML challenge 2020 page on EvalAI.
-Select the phase.
-Please select the JSON file to upload and fill in the required fields such as "method name" and "method description" and click “Submit”.
-After the file is uploaded, the evaluation server will begin processing.
-To view the status of your submission please go to “My Submissions” tab and choose the phase to which the results file was uploaded.
-If the status of your submission is “Failed” please check your "Stderr File" for the corresponding submission.

-After evaluation is complete and the server shows a status of “Finished”, you will have the option to download your evaluation results by selecting “Result File” for the corresponding submission.
-The "Result File" will contain the aggregated accuracy on the corresponding data split.

-Please limit the number of entries to the challenge evaluation server to a reasonable number, e.g., one entry per paper.
-To avoid overfitting, the number of submissions per user is limited to 1 upload per day (according to UTC timezone) and a maximum of 5 submissions per user.
-It is not acceptable to create multiple accounts for a single project to circumvent this limit.
-The exception to this is if a group publishes two papers describing unrelated methods, in this case both sets of results can be submitted for evaluation.
-However, Development phases allow for 10 submissions per day.

 The download page contains links to all NetML, CICIDS2017 and non-vpn2016 train, test-std and test-challenge data and associated annotations (for training set only).
 Please specify any and all external data used for training in the "method description" when uploading results to the evaluation server.